TrainWeb.org Facebook Page

 Looking down at the Los Pinos River.

 Curving toward Osier.
 It was announced that we would remain on our own trainset all the way through to Chama.
 The reason for this was the railroad felt that the Mudhen K27 463 could not handle the train down the four percent grade from Cumbres Pass to Chama.
 At first, I felt that this was a loss.
 But talking with Elizabeth, it would be a win because she would now be able to ride behind two different steam engines on the Cumbres and Toltec.
-So when the train gets to Osier, our engine will cut off and go around the balloon track after the engine from Chama did the same thing.
+So when the train arrives to Osier, our engine will cut off and go around the balloon track after the engine from Chama did the same thing.
 This would get both trains back to their starting points safely.

-Our engine starts around the balloon track.
+Our engine started its journey around the balloon track.

-K36 484 reverses onto our train.
+K36 484 reversed onto our train.

 The engine has coupled up to our train.